 Getting a Nutrition Evaluation

 A nutrition evaluation is important if your child is having difficulties feeding, gaining weight, maintaining weight or is gaining weight too quickly.
-A nutrition evaluation is a comprehensive assessment conducted by the RD.
+A nutrition evaluation is a comprehensive assessment conducted by the Registered Dietitian (RD).

 Beans and legumes